 Though it may not be obvious, URL aliases are important to the overall experience a site visitor has even before they get to your Granicus Open Data site.
 Because every URL must be unique to work properly by default most URLs are a string of arbitrary numbers, symbols and letters.

 This serves the purposes of creating a unique URL, but they can be hard to remember, too long to share, and cause alarm about the credibility of the source.
 Aliases let you create a URL that is easy to read, understand, and share while still maintaining a unique location on the web.

 On Granicus Open Data, URL aliases are automatically generated for content, unless you (as a Site Manager) specifically unselect that option on a piece of content.
-That means that instead of using the automated URL path that is generated for technical administration (usually an indiscernible cluster of numbers of letters) and alias is created that is easy to read, remember, and type into the search bar.
+Rather than using the automated URL path that is generated for technical administration (usually an indiscernible cluster of numbers of letters) an alias is created that is easy to read, remember, and type into the search bar.
 On Granicus Open Data, the alias is typically the title of a piece of content.